developit/microbundle/README.md

 Microbundle produces <code title="ECMAScript Modules (import / export)">esm</code>, <code title="CommonJS (Node-style module.exports)">cjs</code>, <code title="Universal Module Definition (works everywhere)">umd</code> bundles with your code compiled to syntax that works pretty much everywhere.
 While it's possible to customize the browser or Node versions you wish to support using a [browserslist configuration](https://github.com/browserslist/browserslist#browserslist-), the default setting is optimal and strongly recommended.

+_Note: Microbundle expects that your code is authored in ECMAScript Modules (import / export)._

 ## 🤖 Modern Mode <a name="modern"></a>

 In addition to the above formats, Microbundle also outputs a `modern` bundle specially designed to work in _all modern browsers_.
 This bundle preserves most modern JS features when compiling your code, but ensures the result runs in 90% of web browsers without needing to be transpiled.
 Specifically, it uses [preset-modules](https://github.com/babel/preset-modules) to target the set of browsers that support `<script type="module">` - that allows syntax like async/await, tagged templates, arrow functions, destructured and rest parameters, etc. The result is generally smaller and faster to execute than the `esm` bundle: